 The Study Area is located within the river valley formed by the Grand River.
 The land on the west side of the river is also situated within this valley.
 In the Study Area, the land within this valley is generally flat running alongside the river with a gentle ridge rising east between Ainslie Street and Wellington Street.
 As a result, Wellington Street runs along a position of higher elevation and provides views into the downtown centre and river.
-Towards the northeast corner of the Study Area the ridge becomes increasingly steeper, reaching its peak on Park Hill Road just west of its intersection with Wellington Street.
+Towards the northeast corner of the Study Area the ridge becomes increasingly steeper, reaching its peak on Park Hill Road just west of its intersection with Wellington Street, where the land plateaus, and along the northern-most portion of Wellington Street.
 Situated within the river valley, the roadways and landmarks within the Study Area are highly visible from the elevated lands that are located to the east and west (Map 10; Figure 43 and Figure 44).